FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 - If the genetic locus has no effect on disease then $P(Y=1 \mid aa)=P(Y=1 \mid A a)=P(Y=1 \mid AA)$.
 - **Dominant**: $P(Y=1 \mid AA)=P(Y=1 \mid A a)=1, P(Y=1 \mid a a)=0$.
 - **Recessive**: $P(Y=1 \mid A A)=1, P(Y=1 \mid A a)=P(Y=1 \mid a a)=0$.
-- These deterministic models **only hold rarely for simple Mendelian diseases**.
+- These deterministic models **hold only rarely for simple Mendelian diseases**.
 - More realistic are stochastic models with reduced penetrance and phenocopies.

 ---

 # Recap: Simple Disease Models

-- Reduced penetrance: the probability is less than 1 above.
+- Reduced penetrance: the probabilities above are less than 1.
   - e.g. in the recessive model $\mathrm{P}(\mathrm{Y}=1 \mid \mathrm{DD})<1$.

 - Phenocopy means probability $P(Y=1 \mid d d)>0$
-  - disease can be caused by a different genetic locus than the one under consideration.
+  - Disease can be caused by a different genetic locus than the one under consideration.

 - **Additive** if the penetrance of the heterozygous genotype is midway between the two homozygous genotypes.